 Remember that elliptical you bought, but now use to hang clothes?
 It’s time to clean it off and get to work.
-The benefits of setting up a home gym is that you can workout whenever you catch a spare minute without the hassle or time it takes to load up and head to the gym.
+The benefit of setting up a home gym is that you can work out whenever you catch a spare minute without the hassle or time it takes to load up and head to the gym.

-There are lots of different home gym machines available, but your money might be best spent elsewhere on a good set of free weights, a jump rope, balance ball and a kettlebell.
+There are lots of different home gym machines available, but your money might be best spent elsewhere on a good set of free weights, a jump rope, a balance ball, and a kettlebell.
 These small pieces of equipment are more versatile than a machine and are much more portable.
-You probably aren’t going to park an elliptical in the middle of your living room, but you can workout with a kettlebell while watching your favorite shows.
+You probably aren’t going to park an elliptical in the middle of your living room, but you can work out with a kettlebell while watching your favorite shows.

 Transform Ordinary Activities